Tedicode/Tedicode/README.md

 ### Hi, I'm Tedi 👋
 React | Node developer,
-Early career and excited to work
+Early career and Fullstack Grad

 <!--
 **Tedicode/Tedicode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.